arshadiqbal0612/social-media/README.md

 `GET /getMyPosts`\
 Description: Retrieve posts created by the current user.\
 `GET /getUserPosts`
-Description: Retrieve posts created by a specific user.
+Description: Retrieve posts created by a specific user.\
+`POST /getUserProfile`\
+Description: Retrieve profile information of a specific user.\
+`GET /getMyInfo`\
+Description: Retrieve profile information of the current user.\
+PUT /
+Description: Update profile information of the current user.